j-mrles/DjangoRestaurant/README.md

 # Seahawk Restaurant Management System

 The Seahawk Restaurant Management System is designed to address the challenges of improper meat inventory management and enhance the customer experience through a sophisticated reservation system.
-This project includes two main modules: a **Smart Inventory Module** and a **Smart Reservation Module**.
+This project includes a main module: **Smart Reservation Module**.

 ## Features